Michel Roux Jr

 Christmas as a child

-My most prominent memories of Christmas as a child are centred around food and family.
-My father was chef to a wealthy family in Kent, and every year our whole family, cousins, aunts, uncles, grandparents, would all join us there.
-I remember the bustle in the kitchen – the phrase too many chefs is certainly relevant!
+My most prominent memories I have of Christmas as a child are centred around food and family.
+My father was chef to a wealthy family in Kent, and every year our whole family – cousins, aunts, uncles, grandparents – would all join us there.
+I remember the bustle in the kitchen – the phrase ‘too many chefs’ is certainly relevant!
 But mostly I can remember the whole house filling with the smell of cooking, which of course wasn’t unusual for my family, but the smell of Christmas is so rich and fragrant.
 Cinnamon, cloves, nutmeg, red wine, the scent of roast turkey, or duck, whatever we were eating, wafting through the house.

 Christmas a child

-My most prominent memories of Christmas as a child are going to my Nan’s on Christmas night; she always used to throw a party for the whole family.
-My dad was one of eight, so all the aunties and uncles and all of their children would come, and my Nan lived in a really small flat.
-My brother and I were the youngest so we were always there waiting for the grown ups and the bigger cousins to arrive.
+My most prominent memories of Christmas as a child are going to my nan’s on Christmas night; she always used to throw a party for the whole family.
+My dad was one of eight, so all the aunties and uncles and all of their children would come, and my nan lived in a really small flat.
+My brother and I were the youngest so we were always there waiting for the grown-ups and bigger cousins to arrive.

 It’s changed as the years have gone by as the boys are all grown up now.
-But at 26, 23 and 18 they all still have a stocking from Santa, which get wrapped and put out on Christmas Eve, but they are not delivered when they are in bed anymore as they are normally out partying.
-Then I do my last bits of preparation and set the table for breakfast, where we’ll have pancakes and fresh fruit and everyone has a table present, like racing snails or toy rockets, something a bit competitive.
+But at 26, 23 and 18, they all still have a stocking from Santa, that gets wrapped and put out on Christmas Eve – they are not delivered when they are in bed anymore as they are normally out partying.
+Then I do my last bits of preparation and set the table for breakfast, where we’ll have pancakes and fresh fruit and table presents, like racing snails or toy rockets, something a bit competitive.

-After breakfast we will open our stocking and presents.
-Then we have a late traditional Christmas lunch at 4.30pm, mine always have to have Yorkshire puddings with any roast, with homemade cranberry and clementine sauce and homemade bread sauce.
-I also do a traditional Christmas pudding; I made mine on Stir-up Sunday so it’s ready to go into the Aga to steam for 24 hours today.
-After all that we normally crash out in front of the TV.
+After breakfast we will open our stockings and presents.
+Then we have a late, traditional Christmas lunch at 4.30pm; mine always has to have Yorkshire puddings with any roast, plus homemade cranberry and clementine sauce and homemade bread sauce.
+I also do a traditional Christmas pudding – I make mine on Stir-up Sunday so it’s ready to go into the Aga to steam for 24 hours today.
+After all that, we normally crash out in front of the TV.

-Jo Wheatley's book A Passion for Baking is out now, josblueaga.com.
+Jo Wheatley’s book A Passion for Baking is out now.
+Find out more at josblueaga.com.